 Accelerate into Master's (AIM)

 Accelerate into Master’s (AIM) option allows students to take up to 5 graduate level courses while completing their Bachelor’s degree.
 In order to take advantage of this option, students’ GPA must meet the acceptance requirements for the Master’s program they plan to pursue and they must also complete their general education, core, and concentration courses before entering into any AIM courses.
 AIM courses can only be applied to students with open electives in their Degree Audit.
 There is no application process to take advantage of this option.
-Students must schedule an appointment with their academic advisor to see if the Masters program they are interested in has an AIM option and for registration in AIM courses.
+Students must schedule an appointment with their Student Success Advisor to see if the Masters program they are interested in has an AIM option and for registration in AIM courses.

 When students cease to attend class but fail to notify the university that they are withdrawing, the university will administratively withdraw them from their courses.
 In the case of an administrative withdrawal, Walden University will determine whether a return of federal funds is necessary, in compliance with federal regulations relating to Student Assistance General Provision [34 CFR 668.22].